- License, Bank Account & Regulation

 Yes we can.
 As you can appreciate, this is one of the most challenging things to do in our industry; hence there are no guarantees.
-But with our experienced consultants and our industry proven, compliant and secure money transfer platform supporting you, you can indeed significantly improve your chances of getting your own bank account.
+However, with our experienced consultants and our industry proven compliant and secure money transfer platform, you can significantly improve your chances of getting your own bank account.
 Get more information.

 Do I really need a system to manage my money transfer business?
 Why do I need a system if I can work with spread-sheets?